Laos ‘drug kingpin’ denies Thai smuggling charges

-BANGKOK: An alleged Laos drug lord linked to some of Thailand’s rich and famous denied being a major player in the regional narcotics trade when he appeared in a Bangkok court on Tuesday.
+BANGKOK: An alleged Laos drug lord linked to some of Thailand’s rich and famous denied being a major player in the regional narcotics trade when he appeared in a Bangkok court Tuesday.
 Xaysana Keopimpha, 42, was nabbed by Thai police on his way through Bangkok’s main airport in January, shining a rare spotlight on communist Laos’ shadowy role in the Southeast Asian pill trade.
 Narcotics cops alleged he was an “international drug kingpin” and trumpeted his capture in a part of the world where major cartel figures are not big names in criminal folklore and are rarely caught.
-The heavy-set Xaysana faces a string of charges including drug smuggling and possession – mainly of methamphetamine, which is known in Thai as “yaba” or crazy medicine for its effect on addicts.
-“He denies all the charges,” said his lawyer Vorakon Phongtanakul, adding his client had also backtracked on a confession he allegedly signed in police custody.
-“He didn’t understand Thai laws and officials told him he could change his plea at court,” Vorakon said.
-Under Thai law the maximum penalty for drug smuggling is death though the country has not executed anyone for years.
-Xaysana’s arrest drew widespread coverage in Thailand after police said a string of celebrities, including a famous soap opera star, and wealthy individuals were linked to his smuggling network.
+The heavy-set Xaysana faces a string of charges including drug smuggling and possession—mainly of methamphetamine, which is known in Thai as “yaba” or crazy medicine for its effect on addicts.

 AFP